astronomer/docs/software_versioned_docs/version-0.34/upgrade-to-airflow-2.md

 ---
-title: "Upgrade to Airflow 2"
+title: "Upgrade to Apache Airflow® 2"
 sidebar_label: "Upgrade to Airflow 2"
 id: upgrade-to-airflow-2
-description: "Prepare for and upgrade to Airflow 2 on Astronomer."
+description: "Prepare for and upgrade to Apache Airflow® 2 on Astronomer."
 ---

-This guide explains how to upgrade an Astronomer Software Deployment from Airflow 1.10.15 to 2.3.
+This guide explains how to upgrade an Astronomer Software Deployment from Apache Airflow® 1.10.15 to 2.3.

 As a follow up to Airflow 2, Airflow 2.3 was released in May 2022 with new features like dynamic task mapping and a Grid view in the Airflow UI.
 Given the significance of this release, Astronomer is providing full support for Airflow 2.3 until October 2023.

 Astronomer strongly recommends upgrading any Astronomer Software Deployments currently running Airflow 1.10.15 to Airflow 2.3.

-## The benefits of Airflow 2
+## The benefits of Apache Airflow® 2

 Airflow 2 was built to be fast, reliable, and infinitely scalable.
 Among the hundreds of new features both large and small, Airflow 2 includes: